TuringGpt/Dashboard_Clone/envs/hr_admin_multi_app/tools/interface_2/policy.md

 4. Create the new employee using create_worker.

-5. Create Employee contract and compensation data using create_employment_contract and link it with the employee created from step 4\.
+5. Create Employee contract and compensation data using create_employment_contract and link it with the employee created from step 4.

 6. To update any document information and url use upload_worker_document.

 7. To update the employee profile proceed to To update the employee profile proceed to Employee Data Change Management (SOP 2).

-8. ### **Employee Data Change Management**
+### **SOP 2: Employee Data Change Management**

 "Steps to follow":